zvigrinberg/Cloud-native-patterns/isolated-secrets-store-k8s/README.md

    echo {\"exp\": 4685989700, \"cloud-native\": \"true\", \"iat\": 1674389501, \"iss\": \"zgrinber@redhat.com\", \"sub\": \"zgrinber@redhat.com\"} | jwt -key demo-keys/private.pem -alg RS256 -sign - -header 'kid=rsaKey' -header 'alg=RS256' > ./jwt/demo.jwt
    ```

-### Build Application image
+### Build Application image and deploy it.

 1. Using your favorite Containers Engine tool(Podman/Docker/Buildah), Build the Application image:
 ```shell
 podman build -t quay.io/zgrinber/manifests.secrets-store:1 .
 ```
 2. Connect to kubernetes Cluster.
+  - If you're using minikube , you need to install cni plugin provider in the cluster, that will implement k8s' networking Policy functionality,  supported implementations are calico, cilium and flannel, I used cilium, you can create the minikube cluster with this command:
+      ```shell
+      minikube start --cni cilium
+      ```

-3. If you don't have Istio installed on the cluster, kindly install it using the instructions [here](https://istio.io/latest/docs/setup/getting-started/)
+4. If you don't have Istio installed on the cluster, kindly install it using the instructions [here](https://istio.io/latest/docs/setup/getting-started/)

-4. Create 2 namespaces, one `secrets` , `consuming-test`
+5. Create 2 namespaces, one `secrets` , `consuming-test`
 ```shell
 kubectl create namespace secrets kubectl create namespace consuming-test